lucsorel/py2puml/README.md

 ## Features

-From a given path corresponding to a folder containing Python code, `py2puml` processes each file as a module and generates a [PlantUML script](https://plantuml.com/en/class-diagram) of its classe-like definitions using:
+From a given path corresponding to a folder containing Python code, `py2puml` processes each Python module and generates a [PlantUML script](https://plantuml.com/en/class-diagram) from the definitions of various data structures using:

 * **[inspection](https://docs.python.org/3/library/inspect.html)** and [type annotations](https://docs.python.org/3/library/typing.html) to detect:
   * static class attributes and [dataclass](https://docs.python.org/3/library/dataclasses.html) fields